-Description: The coalesce and NULLIF expressions are common, shorthand forms of use for the case expression involving the NULL state.
-A coalesce expression consists of a list of value expressions.
+Description: The COALESCE and NULLIF expressions are common, shorthand forms of use for the CASE expression involving the NULL state.
+A COALESCE expression consists of a list of value expressions.
 It evaluates to the first value expression in the list that evaluates to non-NULL.
-If none of the value expressions in the list evaluates to non-NULL.
+If none of the value expressions in the list evaluates to non-NULL then the COALESCE expression evaluates to NULL.